 Eight tiny organs grown by scientists

-On 20 July researchers at the MRC Centre for Regenerative Medicine announced that they had regrown damaged livers in mice.
+On 20 July researchers at the Centre for Regenerative Medicine announced that they had regrown damaged livers in mice.
 It’s just one example of scientists growing tiny versions of organs in animals and in the lab to study development and disease, and test potential treatments.
 Many of these organs also represent the first steps towards growing whole organs – or parts of organs – for transplant.
 MRC Science Writer Cara Steger rounds up progress.

 Why might you want to grow a tiny organ?
 Small organs, or parts of them, are useful for studying both development and disease, and for toxicity testing or testing new treatments.
 In some cases, mini organs will be able to replace research using animals.

 But they also offer a tantalising glimpse of a world in which we can grow complex solid organs for transplant.
 These tiny organs – often more like proto-organs with just some of an organ’s functions – are quite literally ‘starting small’, first seeing if it’s even possible.

 Here we list eight tiny organs that have been grown so far.